 The Chartiers Valley School District believes that school safety begins with quality relationships between staff, students and their families creates a culture where safety is the responsibility of our entire school community, not simply faculty, staff and law enforcement.

-Our school police and resource officers incorporate programs which educate and mentor students in a caring and nurturing way, following the National Association of School Resource Officers (NASRO) guidelines for school safety.
+Our school resource officers incorporate programs which educate and mentor students in a caring and nurturing way, following the National Association of School Resource Officers (NASRO) guidelines for school safety.
 Police officers working in CVSD's schools work simultaneously as educators, informal counselors and law enforcement officials.

-Chartiers Valley's four highly-qualified police officers have extensive backgrounds and specific training in school safety and youth population.
+Chartiers Valley's highly-qualified police officers have extensive backgrounds and specific training in school safety and youth population.

 These officers lead the safety committee which is comprised of local law enforcement and first responders, school administrators, teachers, school counselors, social workers, school psychologists, and security personnel.